 After 20 minutes in this hot soak, the fiber is removed and drained.

-Then the wool is put in lingerie bags (about 2 oz. per bag) and then placed into my washer that has already has hot water in it.
-The bags are pressed, gently circulating the hot clean water through the wool.
+The wool is put in lingerie bags (about 2 oz. per bag) and then placed into my washer that has already has hot water in it.
+The bags are pressed under, gently circulating the hot clean water through the wool.
 Then the washer is set to drain and spin (no rinsing).
 Next the bags are removed, and the washer is again filled with hot water, but this time about a cup of vinegar is added.
 The bags of wool are placed back in the vinegar/water and it is allowed to sit for about 10 minutes.
 Then I drain and spin them.
 (There is no need to rinse out the vinegar, and there will not be an odor later.)

 Then the wool is placed on towels to air dry.